mattbellis/Siena-College-CSIS-200/LAUNCHING_JUPYTER_NOTEBOOK.md

 # Mac
+You can use the Anaconda Launcher or the Terminal to open the notebook.
 ## Anaconda Launcher
 * Open the Anaconda Launcher (can use Search to find it if you don't have the icon).
 * Select ipython-notebook and either Install or Launch